-The application deadline for the 2018-19 academic year is 12 MIDNIGHT, PACIFIC STANDARD TIME on TUESDAY, DECEMBER 12, 2017.
+The application deadline for this academic year 2021-22 (2022-23 admissions cycle) is 11:59pm Pacific Stanford Time, Tuesday, December 14, 2021.
 The application submission deadline is a hard deadline and no late applications are accepted, no exceptions.
 We strongly suggest you do not wait until the last day to submit in case you encounter any difficulties.

-- Three letters of recommendation, preferably including one from a research group.
+- Three letters of recommendation, preferably including at least one from a research group.

-- TOEFL - required for applicants whose first language is not English.
+- The TOEFL exam is required for applicants whose first language is not English.
 It must be taken within the last 18 months.
 The TOEFL is waived for applicants who have recently completed or will complete a Bachelor's degree, or a 2-year Master's program, in the U.S. or in another English-speaking country.
 See the Graduate Admissions GRE/TOEFL FAQ for detailed information.

 We encourage applicants with diverse backgrounds to apply to our program.
 We recognize that there are many different aspects to identity, including culture, socioeconomic and educational background, race, ethnicity, gender, gender identity, sexual orientation, physical ability, life experiences, hobbies, and interests.
 Providing this information in the application assists the admissions committee in its goal of creating a diverse class.